PembaSrpa/PembaSrpa/README.md

 - 👋 Hi, I’m @PembaSrpa.
 - 👀 I’m interested in software and web designing.
-- 🌱 I’m currently learning in Bmc Csit(Bachelor) and game developing by myself.
+- 🌱 I’m currently learning in Bmc Csit(Bachelor).
 - 💞️ I’m looking to collaborate on ...not sure...
-- 📫 How to reach me : nirashanichang@gmail.com or Pemba Hahah on fb.
+- 📫 How to reach me : nirashanichang@gmail.com.